fibershot/intune-autopilot-entra-removal/README.md

  - If no devices are found skip automatically

 # Requirements 📝
-All of the scripts run (or have ran) on PowerShell 7.4.5
+Entra script will run on PowerShell 7 or higher
  - Download PowerShell here [PowerShell releases](https://github.com/PowerShell/PowerShell/releases)
  - Learn more here [Installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4)

 There is a script for installing the following modules.
 Please read before continuing.
- - Microsoft.Graph
- - Microsoft.Graph.Entra
+ - AzureAD -RequiredVersion "2.0.2.182"
- - Microsoft.Graph.Authentication (Versions 2.15.0 & 2.23.0)
+ - Microsoft.Graph.Authentication -RequiredVersion "2.23.0"
+ - Microsoft.Graph.DeviceManagement -RequiredVersion "2.23.0"
- - AzureAd
+ - Microsoft.Graph.Intune -RequiredVersion "6.1907.1.0"
-The scope for the modules has been set to use the -Scope of AllUsers.

 # Usage 📜
-Open (intune autopilot).ps1 to input your APP_ID in the -AppId argument and save the file.<br/>Nothing has to be changed for (entra script name).ps1
+<strong>Using PowerShell 5:</strong><br/>
+Run .\install-modules.ps1 to install the required modules and their versions.<br/>
+Run .\intra-autopilot-rm.ps1 to remove devices from Intune and Autopilot.
+ - Note: Add your appId at the start of the script and save before running.

+<strong>Using PowerShell 7 or higher:</strong><br/>
+Run .\entra-rm.ps1 to remove devices from Entra.
-Open a terminal for PowerShell 7 or higher (Recommended to use administrator).
+Open a terminal for PowerShell 7 or higher .

-Use (insert script name here) to check if the modules are installed.
-If they aren't the script attempts to install them.

-For Intune and Autopilot removal execute .\scriptname.ps1<br/>For Entra removal execute .\scriptname2.ps1

-First login to your Microsoft account and follow the instuctions on the screen.<br/>No other user input is required after login that isn't yes or no (Y/N).
+In both cases login to your Microsoft account and follow the instuctions on the screen.<br/>No other user input is required after login that isn't yes or no (Y/N).

 It's (hopefully) really that simple!